BasementKrew/revelation.io/_posts/2017-11-08-swift-frame-layout.md

  ![](/assets/images/frame-layout-second-animation.gif)

-Now this is only the start in some of the things that can be accomplished with frame layouts.
+Now this only scratched the surface of what can be accomplished with frame layouts.
 The main takeaway here is frame layouts can be a valuable tool when developing views that might have extensive animations or highly custom UI and/or UX.
 This of course comes with the trade off of having to manage your own layouts mathematically which might be more cognitive overhead when dealing with things like rotation, size classes, different layouts for different devices, etc. The other neat thing is you can actually mix both frame layout views and Auto Layout managed views with just a few properties.
 You can find more info about that in Apple's WWDC talk [here](https://developer.apple.com/videos/play/wwdc2015/219/) but just a quick TLDR; it centers around the `translatesAutoresizingMaskIntoConstraints` property.
 The documentation for that can be found [here](https://developer.apple.com/documentation/uikit/uiview/1622572-translatesautoresizingmaskintoco).

 I hope this brief primer was informative on some of the uses and trade offs of frame layouts.
-I plan to follow this article up with a few more to showcase more complex animations and even maybe some of the more tedious code that AutoLayout might simplify in non-animated cases.
+I plan to follow this up with a few more articles to showcase more complex animations and even maybe some of the more tedious code that AutoLayout might simplify in non-animated cases.
 As always, any questions, concerns, random rants, praise, or thoughful disagreements send it my way.

 - [Apple's view property](https://developer.apple.com/documentation/uikit/uiview/1622572-translatesautoresizingmaskintoco)
 - [WWDC Video](https://developer.apple.com/videos/play/wwdc2015/219/)